The Co-Op Boarding Experience

-In 2002, Brookside Farms, LTD formed a Co-Op, Bailey Creek, composed of the barn members.
-The barn members have a voice in the operation of the facility.
-Barn members collect a small Co-Op fee that pays for shavings, wormer, fly control and an insurance policy.
+Co-Op horse boarding is a unique experience for people looking to board their horses.
+Co-Op barn members at Brookside Farms have a voice in the operation of the facility and collect a small fee that pays for shavings, wormer, fly control and an insurance policy.
 Barn members jointly participate in maintenance of the fences and share responsibility for the general cleanliness of the barn.

 If you are accepted for boarding, you must also be approved by the Co-Op for membership.
 You will have a say in how the barn is run, but also as one of the owners of the Co-Op, you will help maintain the barn.
 The Co-Op holds a workday typically for a ½ day 3 or 4 times per year to take care of routine maintenance.
 The Co-Op shares in buying hay, shavings, and lowering costs for all.